anilabhadatta/educative.io_scraper/README.md

       source env/bin/activate

-### Step 3: Install the required modules and start the educative-scraper using the following commands:
+### Step 3: Install the required modules:

       pip3 install -r requirements.txt

-      Open two terminals and run the following commands. python3 chromedriver.py
+### Step 4: Open two terminals and run the following commands.
+      python3 chromedriver.py
       python3 educative_scraper.py

-### Step 4: Create a config by entering 1 and provide the urls.txt file path and course-save folder path.
+### Step 5: Create a config by entering 1 and provide the urls.txt file path and course-save folder path.
+      (For more info refer, "How to use the Scraper?" above)

-### Step 5 (Optional): To build the educative-viewer using pyinstaller:
+### Step 6 (Optional): To build the educative-viewer using pyinstaller:

 #### Install the pyinstaller package and run the following commands.